 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus Tough TG-5 and Olympus XZ-1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | WiFi |

 It is notable that the TG-5 offers wifi support, while the XZ-1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the XZ-1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XZ-1 was succeeded by the Olympus XZ-2.
+Both the TG-5 and the XZ-1 have been discontinued, but can regularly be found used on eBay.
+The XZ-1 was replaced by the Olympus XZ-2, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus TG-5 or the Olympus XZ-1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Olympus Tough TG-5:

 - More detail: Offers more megapixels (12 vs 10.1MP) with a 9% higher linear resolution.